-Radical transparency is becoming the norm for every aspect of business operations - and consumers, employees, investors and governments are increasingly demanding more ethical and sustainable practices.
+MS in Risk, Resilience and Integrity Management Description: Radical transparency is becoming the norm for every aspect of business operations - and consumers, employees, investors and governments are increasingly demanding more ethical and sustainable practices.
 And rightly so.
 Blockchain, integrated reporting, carbon-disclosure projects and the real-time pressures of social media mean that more companies are willingly opening themselves to public scrutiny-exposing themselves to new risks.
 Nimble managers in this environment need to anticipate these risks and respond effectively to everything from a supplier's inhumane labor practices to the increased environmental impact of a boost in production.
 As a student in GCNYC's search-based Master's in Risk Management, you'll gain the knowledge and practical skill set to navigate the complexities and challenges of the dynamic and growing field of risk management.

-0 0 8 GCNYC Courses Students will critically appraise the causes and consequences of shifting contours o global politics, economics, and social developments, and their implications for organizational leadership and responsible management GCNYC Courses Students will critically examine the implications for businesses of recent and future changes in the global business environment by applying a range of analytical tools and frameworks for assessment and development of a firm's strategic capability, competences and competitive position in a variety of global settings.
+GCNYC Courses Students will critically appraise the causes and consequences of shifting contours of global politics, economics, and social developments, and thei implications for organizational leadership and responsible management GCNYC Courses Students will critically examine the implications for businesses of rece future changes in the global business environment by applying a rang analytical tools and frameworks for assessment and development of strategic capability, competences and competitive position in a variet global settings.
 GCNYC Courses Students will identify and evaluate organizational factors affecting leadership, including structure, culture and sources of power, enabling them to devise a strategic leadership-development plan RRIM Courses Students will demonstrate advanced conceptual and theoretical understanding of resilience and Business Continuity principles and their practical application, including business impact assessment and crisis management.
-RRIM Courses Students will design and implement enterprise level risk management and drive value from risk management for business operations and integration with strategy.
+RRIM Courses Students will design and implement enterprise level risk management drive value from risk management for business operations and integra with strategy.
 RRIM Courses Students will demonstrate a systematic understanding of the nature of corporate ethics, compliance, governance, and accountability.
-Research Methods Students will critically evaluate literature and select and utilize appropriate Courses qualitative and quantitative methodologies in the formulation of research.
+Research Students will critically evaluate literature and select and utilize appropriate Methods Courses qualitative and quantitative methodologies in the formulation of research.
 Thesis Course Building upon a previous developed proposal, students will conduct empirical research, present an intellectually robust and evidence-based analysis, and develop appropriate recommendations.
-Courses: Business Stra ategy for the Common Good Navigating Global Change: Business Practices for the Common Good Values-Based Leadership Skills for an Interconnected World Global Ethics, Compliance and Governance: The Foundation of the High Integrity Organization Enterprise and Strategic Risk Management: Cases, Tools and Techniques Building 21st Century Resilience: The Role of Business Continuity, Crisis Management and Cyber- Dick Covernance

-- Risk GovernanceResearch Methods 1

-- Research Methods 2
+Courses: Courses: Business Str Business Strategy for the Common Good

+- Navigating Global Change: Business Practices for the Common Good - Values-Based Leadership Skills for an Interconnected World - Global Ethics, Compliance and Governance: The Foundation of the High Integrity Organization - Enterprise and Strategic Risk Management: Cases, Tools and Techniques - Building 21st Century Resilience: The Role of Business Continuity, Crisis Management and Cyber-Risk Governance - Research Methods 1 - Research Methods 2 - Thesis
-- Thesis